 But it goes further than that: it’s about the impact that they have upon you.

 Trips where you can have those meaningful, lasting interactions with local people, where you recognise that the only thing that separates you is wealth and geography, that you share the same hopes, dreams and ambitions for yourselves and your family, are the most powerful, positive ways of engaging with the world around us.

 Responsible travel is about not just being a spectator, trapped behind a camera lens: instead, it’s about being an active player, a dancer who joins the throng.

-This article was written in collaboration with Better Places Travel and you can find out more about the incredible work they are doing in the field of responsible travel, or check out the #positivetravel hashtag on social media for updates.
+This article was written in collaboration with Better Places Travel and you can find out more about the incredible work they are doing in the field of responsible travel, or check out the #positivetravel hashtag on Facebook for updates.
 As ever, all of the opinions on responsible, positive travel are my own.